CWhysky1/express-navbar/README.md

     Four Algorithms.

 Server listens on port 3000.
-To start server type node server.js on terminal
+To start server type node server.js on terminal.
 This Node/Express app is deploy on Glitch with instructions set in script of package.json.